ryujinx-mirror/ryujinx/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Something doesn't work correctly in Ryujinx.
+Note that game-specific issues should be instead posted on the Game Compatibility List at https://github.com/Ryujinx/Ryujinx-Games-List, unless it is a provable regression.
 #assignees:
 ---